iTwin/itwinjs-core/docs/bis/fundamentals/data-organization/information-hierarchy.md

 ### iModel Connector Repository Organization

 iModel Connectors transform data in an external format into an iModel.
-As part of that job, they need to organize the resulting data in a way that is comprenhensible by both humans and software.
+As part of that job, they need to organize the resulting data in a way that is comprehensible by both humans and software.

 The following instance diagram depicts the organization of information in one iModel target by three iModel Connectors: IFC, OpenBuilding Designer and Bentley Civil.
 The last two are shown with more detail, including their parallel `Model`, `ExternalSource` and `SpatialComposition` hierarchies.
 The sample iModel shows data synchronized from three different datasets, two .dgn-based and one .ifc.